 - Other developmental disorders that can impact on learning

-- Identifying and diagnosing specific learning disabilities
+- Identifying and diagnosing specific learning disorders

 - Selecting a successful intervention program